jfhbrook/susitna/README.md

   - (Language support can come later)
 - PS1/PS2 support
   - `SET PS1` and `SET PS2`?
+- Move FS calls into the Host
+  - This has challenges matching the types of Node.JS's fs module
 - Type-checking compiler
   - Implement type analogues to operations
   - Simulated stack in the compiler